Uluveo

 Uluveo Island (also called Maskelyne) is a small, inhabited island in Malampa Province of Vanuatu in the Pacific Ocean.
-It is a part of the Maskelyne Islands archipelago.
+Uluveo is a part of the Maskelyne Islands archipelago.

 Geography

 Uluveo lies just off the south coasts of Malekula Island and Sakao Island.
 It has an upscale resort, and a sanctuary for giant clams called the Ringi Te Suh Marine Conservation Reserve.

 Population

 Uluveo is the main island in the archipelago and has three villages: Lutes, Pellonk, and Peskarus.
 Some of the local inhabitants speak the Uluveo language.